This website uses cookies to ensure you get the best experience on our website. Learn more

 Steps lead down to a firepit where guests can enjoy social evening drinks under the stars.
 A short stroll away there's another enormous open-sided tent which shelters the swimming pool, built into a wooden platform and surrounded by loungers.
 In the other direction, a circular Bedouin tent adorned with low-slung chairs and scatter cushions is used for informal afternoon tea.

-A canvas and cloth partition separates the bedroom from the en-suite bathroom, where the washstand, with a copper basin and inlaid mirror, is made from an old writing desk, and a quirky flush toilet is fashioned into a wooden throne.
+A canvas-and-cloth partition separates the bedroom from the en-suite bathroom, where the washstand, with a copper basin and inlaid mirror, is made from an old writing desk, and a quirky flush toilet is fashioned into a wooden throne.
 Indoor and outside showers (the latter with a wooden screen for privacy) are complemented by plenty of toiletries.

 Guided activities from Jack's Camp focus on the unusual aspects of this area.
 The guides are well-versed, and sometimes real experts, in aspects of this environment and aim to give you an understanding of its fascinating geology, archaeology and anthropology, as well as a chance to observe its scarce wildlife.
-You’ll be travelling in vehicles with up to six guests in three rows of three seats, so everyone is guaranteed a ‘window’ seat.
+You'll be travelling in open vehicles with up to six guests in three rows of three seats, so everyone is guaranteed a “window” seat.

 Our view